kannabanana/Capstone/README.md

 EMPLOYEE HOURS - We needed to record how long employees were working on a given project.
 We used the database to handle their logged hours

 CODE READABILITY - Our code needs to be periodically maintained and updated by the EEC.
 Therefore, we used established coding practices and extensively commented.
-We ran several different software testing tools.
+We ran different software testing tools.

 CLOCK IN/OUT - Record how long an employee has worked for a given stretch of time.
 The time can be allocated to certain tasks and projects.

 SECURITY - All software should be designed with security in mind.
-Common security risks include malicious SQL injections, forgetting to update software, XSS, error messages, server side validation, passwords, file uploads and SSL.
-There are some web security tools available to test a website for security.
+Common security risks include malicious SQL injections, XSS, error messages, server side validation, passwords etc.

-# PAGES WE HAVE
+# CODEBASE

+Is located under winter/views